 On April 18, 2012 the U.S. Court of Appeals for the Fourth Circuit (immediately under the U.S. Supreme Court) ruled against Noreen Renier.
 The three judges ordered a judgment favoring a Noreen Renier critic who has publicly showcased both exaggerations and deceptions by the psychic actress.
 The ruling backed a March 2011 U.S. federal court judgment which stating Noreen Renier "misled" the court and was not credible!

 And these federal court rulings come after one U.S. District court judge ordered actress Noreen Renier to pay a victim more than $40,000.00 and another U.S. District court also rejected a lengthy appeal by Renier --- again agreeing with the judgment that she was not credible.

-Before sending off an e-mail to Noreen Renier to book a psychic reading be aware she pushes bogus scripted charades before TV cameras, on You Tube, Facebook, and across her web site.
+Before sending off an email to Noreen Renier to book a psychic reading be aware she pushes bogus scripted charades before TV cameras, on You Tube, Facebook, and across her web site.
 She pretends to be a credible paranormal investigator one day and an amazing medium in contact with the dead the next.
-She's neither credible nor a reliable investigator.

-Supporters of Noreen Renier repeatedly attempted to hide this information from the public in 2012 --- even daily eliminating Wikipedia updates until Wikipedia management simply took down the Noreen Renier listing altogether.
+Supporters of Noreen Renier repeatedly attempted to hide her credibility issues from the public in 2012 --- even daily eliminating Wikipedia updates until Wikipedia management simply took down the Noreen Renier listing altogether.